sooahnshin/issueirt/README.md

 `IssueIRT` is a hierarchical Item Response Theory (IRT) model that estimates an **issue-specific axis** representing a continuum extending from left to right positions on the issue using (1) roll-call votes and (2) user-supplied issue labels.
-We can project legislators’ ideal points on the issue-specific axis to generate single-dimensional, **issue-specific ideal points** as visualized below.
+We can project ideal points on the issue-specific axis to generate single-dimensional, **issue-specific ideal points** as visualized below.

 ### Visualization of Issue Specific Ideal Points